Convertible Bond Sales 101: Got Liquidity?

 I also work with the origination team – so when our bank is selling a convertible bond offering, I would coordinate with the ECM team and provide them with pricing and appropriate structure.

-On a sales & trading desk you don’t work as closely with your colleagues as you do in IB because everyone has their own clients and accounts and not everything is a group effort.
+If you make the sales & trading vs investment banking comparison, you don’t work as closely with your colleagues in sales & trading because everyone has their own clients and accounts and not everything is a group effort.

 Q: Speaking of investment banking, how do salaries and bonuses compare?
 Can you get promoted more quickly on the markets side if you perform well?